Burndown charts are fairly simple to understand but teams often struggle to understand the full meaning behind the graph.

 What is a burndown chart?

-A burndown chart is a line chart drawn between “work remaining” and “time”.
-These charts are used by scrum teams to track their progress as they “burn through” tasks in a sprint.
+Essentially, a burndown chart is a line chart drawn between "work remaining" and "time".
+These charts are used by teams who run scrum sprints to track their progress as they “burn through” tasks in a sprint.

 Parts of a burndown chart

 The progress line indicates how your team is progressing with their sprint.
-It gets updated every day with the new remaining estimates.
+The burndown charts track projects and sprints in real-time and updates with the new remaining estimates.
 As the sprint progresses, this line will indicate whether your team is on track and if any corrective action is needed.

-This is a diagonal line drawn downwards, from left to right on the graph.
+This is a diagonal line drawn downwards, from top-left to bottom-right on the graph.
 Your sprint progress line should ideally be as close to the guideline as possible.
 If your team is able to complete all stories at a steady pace throughout the sprint, your progress line will end up looking exactly like the guideline.

 Choosing the right metric to track